tanin47/whowish_word/README.md

 WhowishWord
 ====================

-WhowishWord facilitates the process of changing words on a website.
+WhowishWord facilitates the process of changing wording on a website.

 How you should work